TeskaLabs/Frame-Transporter/doc/reference/frame.md

 # libft reference - Memory Frames and Vectors

 The memory frame is a fixed-length memory space managed by a libft \(see memory pool\).
-It is typically aligned with underlying [system memory pages](https://en.wikipedia.org/wiki/Page_%28computer_memory%29) and the size is an integer multiple of the memory page size.
-The default size of the memory frame is 20KiB respectively five 4KiB memory pages.Memory frames are used for storing data that are send to and received from network.
+It is typically aligned with underlying [system memory pages](https://en.wikipedia.org/wiki/Page_%28computer_memory%29) and the capacity \(aka size\) is an integer multiple of the memory page size.
+The default capacity of the memory frame is 20KiB respectively five 4KiB memory pages.Memory frames are used for storing data that are send to and received from network.

 ## `struct ft_frame`- Memory frame class

+### Capacity

+#### size\_t capacity \[read-only attribute\]

+Specify how much data can fit into a frame in bytes.
+Typically 20KiB.

-### Type of a memory frame
+### Type

 #### `enum ft_frame_type type` \[read-write attribute\]